 - They can use your personal contact details to try and scam you

-- They could download a virus onto your machine once you click the submit button
+- Thieves could download a virus onto your machine once you click the submit button

 How to avoid these survey scams

-Do not open links that claim to be offering coupons unless they belong to the original vendor.
-For example if you get a message that reads 'Walmart disocunt coupon' from https[.]/www[.]walmtar[.]com, it means that the coupon is hosted on a domain named 'walmtar' which is not associated with Walmart.
+Do not open links that claim to be offering coupons unless they belong to the original vendor or retailer.
+For example, if you get a message that reads 'Walmart discount coupon' from https[.]/www[.]walmtar[.]com, it means that the coupon is hosted on a domain named 'walmtar' which is not associated with Walmart.

 If you accidentally open the web page, close the window.
-If you see pop-up window, close the window without clicking anywhere else on it.
-Any clicks on the window will generate more pop-ups and might download a malware onto your computer.
-We suggest you to use pop-up ad blockers.
+If you see a pop-up window, close the window without clicking anywhere else on it.
+Any clicks on the window will generate more pop-ups and might download malware onto your computer.
+We suggest you use pop-up ad blockers.

 Sometimes, you might receive a call saying you won a $100 gift card and claim it after answering a few questions.
-These question will be personal and the scammer will try to extract as much information form you as possible.
+These questions will be personal, and the scammer will try to extract as much information from you as possible.
 They try to convince you that the offer is real.
-They are trained to make to make you believe.
-Do not reveal any personal details.
+They are trained to make you believe.
+Do not reveal any personal or payment details.
 They might ask you to answer the following: